B14m3m3/KitsuDiscordBot/README.md

-# AnimuDiscordBot
+# KitsuDiscordBot

-Current initial bot for discord to lookup anime and mangas
+Current initial bot for discord to lookup anime and mangas using the Kitsu api